Swaegy/opnsense_api_config_backup/README.md

 ## Requirements

-OPNSense instance with the os-api-backup plugin installed.
+OPNSense instance with the os-api-backup plugin installed. <br />
-A Remote system for running the script and saving the output.
+A Remote system for running the script and saving the output. <br />
 (Iam using Debian for example, curl needs to be installed and jq to fix the formatting of the alias backup)

 ## Setup OPNsense

-Install os-api-backup plugin on your OPNSense.
+Install os-api-backup plugin on your OPNSense. <br />
-Create a User which will be used to create a API Key and give the proper permissions for the Backup script.
+Create a User which will be used to create a API Key and give the proper permissions for the Backup script. <br />
-Only 2 Permissions are needed: Backup API and Firewall: Aliases.
+Only 2 Permissions are needed: Backup API and Firewall: Aliases. <br />
-In the context of this user u need to create the API Key.
+In the context of this user u need to create the API Key. <br />
 The API Key is downloaded automatically to your PC and contains the API Key and the corresponding Secret.

 ## Example Config Debian